Rabidscoobie/SC-Joystick-Configuration/index.md

 The keymapping is loaded by navigating in the menu to: Options, Keybinding, Advanced Controls Customization.
 Under Control Profiles, select the keymapping and chose the controllers to load.

-### Mapping Matrix

-I am developing a spreadsheet which will trace each button through it's representations from physical button all the way to the key binding it triggers in SC.
-I will include the type of mapping I've used within Joystick Gremlin.
-It (will be) available [here](#).

-# Result
+# Result (TBC)

 The end result is that I can now utilise all of the functions that the ships provide in Star Citizen with the added bonus of some specialised custom functions.
-I am planning to create a vide of it in use and I'll add it here.

-![SC Controls Video \[Placeholder\]][IMG-PLACEHOLDER]
+![Finished Panel & Joysticks][IMG-PLACEHOLDER]

+## Mapping Matrix

+I am reworking the spreadsheet I used to keep track of the various functions whilst I was developing this project.
+Once ready, it will trace each button through it's various representations from physical button all the way to the key binding it controls in SC.
+I will also include the type of mapping I've used for each within Joystick Gremlin.
+It (will be) available [here](#) soon-ish.

 # Reference List